 Favorite New Orleans’ Seafood Restaurant joins Garden District

 New Orleans−Nov.
 8, 2017−Deanie’s Seafood Restaurant will bring classic New Orleans fare to the Lower Garden District when the family-owned restaurant opens its third location in spring 2018.
 Deanie’s on Magazine will be located at 2200 Magazine St., a corner building at Jackson Avenue.
 The two-story building features a spacious wrap-around balcony for outdoor dining with a nice view of Uptown and the New Orleans skyline.
 The restaurant seats approximately 200 guests.

-Deanie’s on Magazine is Deanie’s Seafood’s first new location since Deanie’s in the French Quarter opened in late 2001 in the former D.H.
+Deanie’s Sea Food Kitchen is Deanie’s Seafood’s first new location since Deanie’s in the French Quarter opened in late 2001 in the former D.H.
 Holmes Department Store annex at the corner of Dauphine and Iberville.
 The original Deanie’s Restaurant and Seafood Market, located at 1713 Lake Ave., in Metairie, has been a Bucktown staple for over 50 years.
 Deanie’s Seafood has been owned and operated since 1980 by the Chifici Family and proprietor Barbara Chifici.
-The family celebrated their 35th anniversary as owners/operators of Deanie's Seafood in Bucktown in April.
+The family celebrated their 35th anniversary as owners/operators of Deanie’s Seafood in Bucktown in April.

 The new 6,000-square-foot restaurant will feature many of Deanie’s standard dishes including fried seafood, po-boys, seasonal boiled seafood like boiled crawfish, shrimp and Louisiana blue crab, Crawfish Étouffée, New Orleans Barbeque Shrimp and seafood salads.
 Deanie’s on Magazine also will offer an oyster bar dedicated to raw and chargrilled Louisiana oysters.

 The Uptown neighborhood is home to many young families, college students and professionals, and a large number of independent shops and restaurants.